aappleby/wideboard/README.md

 Wideboard uses WebGL 1, some special shaders, and some simple GPU-compatible data structures to render arbitrarily large amounts of monospace, unformatted text in a web browser.
+It has been tested with 56000 files from the Linux repo (31 million lines of source, or around 1.2 gigabytes of raw text) and runs at 60 fps while using single-digit percentages of a 3080ti GPU.
+It should run equally well on integrated GPUs, barring memory limits.

 To launch Wideboard, run "python3 -m http.server" in in the root of this repo and then go to http://localhost:8000.
 By default it renders this README.md